Fitbit posts smaller loss on strong smartwatch sales

-(Reuters) - Wearable device maker Fitbit Inc (FIT.N) on Wednesday reported a smaller-than-expected quarterly loss on higher sales for new smartwatches such as Versa and Ionic, sending its shares up 3.4 percent.
+Smartwatch sales in the second quarter accounted for about 55 percent of its total revenue of $299.3 million, which beat estimates of $285.4 million.

+Shares of the company rose 3 percent to $6.11 in after-hours trading, with the company selling a total of 2.7 million devices in the quarter, above FactSet’s average estimate of 2.5 million.

-Fitbit, a late entrant to the smartwatch market, is facing stiff competition from tech players with deeper pockets such as Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).
+Fitbit, which is popular for its colorful fitness trackers, is a late entrant to the smartwatch market and has been facing stiff competition from tech players with deeper pockets such as Apple Inc (AAPL.O) and Samsung Electronics (005930.KS).

-The company sold a total of 2.7 million devices in the second quarter, beating FactSet’s average estimate of 2.5 million.

-Revenue fell 15.3 percent to $299.3 million, of which 59 percent came from sale of newer devices.
-Analysts were expecting revenue of $285.4 million.

-Fitbit CEO James Park said its ‘mass-appeal’ Versa smartwatch outsold Samsung, Garmin and Fossil smartwatches combined in North America in the quarter.
+Versa smartwatch outsold Samsung, Garmin and Fossil smartwatches combined in North America in the quarter, Chief Executive Officer James Park said in a statement.

-Rival Garmin Ltd (GRMN.O) reported better-than-expected quarterly profit, signaling higher demand in the wearable devices market.
+Earlier in the day, rival Garmin Ltd (GRMN.O) reported better-than-expected quarterly profit, signaling higher demand in the wearable devices market.

+Fitbit, which makes use of Chinese contract manufacturers to produce most of its devices, said if the proposed U.S. tariffs on Chinese goods comes into effect, it would impact its material costs.

+“We are navigating a number of different paths to reduce or eliminate the impact of the tariff,” Chief Financial Officer Ronald Kisling said on a conference call with analysts.

 The company’s net loss widened to $118.3 million, or 49 cents per share, in the second quarter ended June 30 from $58.2 million, or 25 cents per share, a year earlier.